 The Dubrovnik Riviera consists of the City of Dubrovnik and numerous picturesque villages and resorts to the north and south.
 Many islands close by, a crystal blue sea, rich natural and cultural heritage, historical villas and promenades are what make the Dubrovnik Riviera one of the most attractive destinations in Croatia.

-A charming and relaxing seaside resort connected to Dubrovnik by local bus and water taxi services
+A charming and relaxing seaside resort connected to Dubrovnik by water taxi services

 This is the ideal place to stay and visit Dubrovnik Old Town.
 Just 4kms north of the Old Town Lapad is located on an attractive bay with peninsulas reaching out into the Mediterranean on either side.
 Lapad has an attractive pedestrianised main street with a selection of bars, restaurants and ice cream shops.
 The bay is good for bathing although the beach is shingle.
 A seafront footpath takes your north to the westerly point of the peninsula, here you can enjoy a drink and watch the sun set.
 Lapad is perfect for visit to the old Town, take the No:4 or No:6 bus direct to the main gate into the city £1.50 each way!